freejstone/CONGA/docs/pages/parameters.rst

 * ``--neighbour_remove <T|F>``: If true, for each scan, we successively move down the list of PSMs associated with each scan, ordered in terms of the score from highest to lowest,  and compute a similarity score between the current peptide and the previous peptide(s).
 If one of the similarity score(s) exceeds a certain threshold, then the PSM associated with the current peptide is thrown out, and we proceed to the next.
 * ``--thresh <float>``: The similarity score used as a threshold to filter out neighbouring peptides.
 Default = 0.05.
 * ``--return_filt_search <T|F>``:  Whether or not to return filtered narrow and open search files.
 Default = F.
+* ``--mz_error <float>``: Tolerance in mz for deciding whether two peaks are matched.
+Also used during pyascoring for localization of modifications.
+Default = 0.05.

 -------------------------
 Dynamic-level competition